webarchitect609/ansible-role-skype/README.md

 Role Variables
 --------------

-None of variables is needed to be altered for installing latest stable Skype from https://repo.skype.com/deb .
+None of the variables need to be altered for installing the latest stable version of the application.
 However, all available variables are listed below, along with default values (see `defaults/main.yml`):

     skype_package: skypeforlinux